AE0ZW/ae0zw.github.io/_posts/2023-03-02-upgraded-my-lencense.md

 ---
 layout: post
-title: 'Upgraded My License From Technician to ....
-Amatuer Extra!'
+title: 'Upgraded My License!'
 ---
+I went from Technician to Amatuer Extra!

 Thanks to the good folks at The Villages Amatuer Radio Club, K4VRC.
 I participated in their General Class License Class and while I was studying the General Class